This article was last updated by on

 Additionally, swollen tongue and throat create difficulty eating and obstruct the air passages from the throat to the lungs.

-However, Monstera with toxins cannot trouble cats with major issues, including kidney and other organ failures.
+However, Monstera with toxins cannot trouble cats with significant issues, including kidney and other organ failures.

 If your dogs eat the Monstera plant, the symptoms resemble that of a poisoned cat.